django/dsf-working-groups/active/community.md

 Suggestions:

-- Private Channel in the Discord Server and private category in the forum.
+- Private Channel in the Discord Server and private category in the forum, possibly also a channel is the DSF slack.
 - This space should be shared with the CoC Commitee or another space for shared comms across platforms.

-Meetings: Monthly video call meeting on Discord.
+Meetings: Quarterly video call meeting on Discord.

 ## Reporting

 How and how often will the WG report back to the board?
-  - Monthly forum post and discord announcement of improvements made to the platforms.
+  - Quarterly forum post and discord announcement of improvements made to the platforms.

+### Budget ideas

+- Training for Moderators & Admins
+- Hosting fees for bots
+- Subscription fees for bots
+- Tools for community management/growth (https://orbit.love)
+- Hosting for the forum
+- Discord Nitro